ARISTOTLE

 As we become adults, to the extent we have the opportunity, we make the activities we like most the focal point of our lives.
 We become "lovers" of these activities.

 The question of the good life is the question of whether there is an activity or set of activities that a human being likes most.
 To know the answer, we need to know how a human being functions.
-This tells the activity or activities in which a human being can engage.
+This tells us the activity or activities in which a human being can engage.

 No activity in which someone might engage as an individual, flute-playing for example, can overcome the problems that come with not executing the human function well.